Guide to Work, Study, Travel and Living Abroad

 How to Find the Right Boat to Work On

-Walk to Docks to Find a Boat: Ironically, the best way to get a job as a member of the delivery crew is to arrive in a new port on a sailboat and simply walk the docks looking for work.
-Unfortunately, the age-old catch-22 situation rears its ugly head—you need experience to be crew, yet need to crew to gain experience.
-If you are lucky enough to live in a sailing town—such as Annapolis, MD, Ft Lauderdale, FL, or any coastal town in the Caribbean or Mediterranean, walking the docks and talking to people is your best bet at finding a boat.
-The aforementioned girl on my last trip found our boat in exactly that manner—she was a local from Charleston, SC, simply looking for sailing experience and a ride to the islands where she wanted to pursue her kite surfing passion.
-Since we were only three at the time, we welcomed her extra help, even though she had never been on a sailboat before.
+Walk to Docks to Find a Boat: Ironically, the best way to get a job as a delivery crew member is to arrive in a new port on a sailboat and walk the docks looking for work.
+Unfortunately, the age-old catch-22 situation rears its ugly head — you need experience to be crew, yet need to crew to gain experience.
+Suppose you are lucky enough to live in a sailing city — such as Annapolis, MD, Ft Lauderdale, FL, or any coastal town in the Caribbean or Mediterranean.
+In that case, walking the docks and talking to people is your best bet for finding a boat.
+The girl on my last trip found our boat precisely that way.
+She was a local from Charleston, SC, simply looking for sailing experience and a ride to the islands where she wanted to pursue her kite surfing passion.
+Since we were only three then, we welcomed her extra help, even though she had never been on a sailboat before.

 You can be a part of the increasing popularity of cruising rallies, and many of the organizations behind the logistics maintain websites and crew registers.
-The Carib 1500, for example, is perhaps the most popular cruising rally on this side of the Atlantic, with close to 50 boats, all over 40-feet (and many much bigger), sailing non-stop from Norfolk, VA to Tortola in the British Virgin Islands.
+The Carib 1500, for example, is perhaps the most popular cruising rally on this side of the Atlantic, with nearly 50 boats, all over 40 feet (and many much bigger), sailing non-stop from Norfolk, VA, to Tortola in the British Virgin Islands.
 The rally occurs after hurricane season and before the onset of winter, in early November.
-They also organize a return rally in May, from Tortola to Bermuda.
-From there, the boats split up and head east to Europe or back to the U.S.
+They also organize a return rally in May from Tortola to Bermuda.
+From there, the boats split up and headed east to Europe or back to the U.S.

 What About Experience?